KPMP/orion-data/scripts/dataPromotion/README.md

 1. Add packageIDs,filenames to files_to_s3.txt one per line
 2. Execute 'python datalakeToS3.py'

+# Utility scripts for moving data into Knowledge Environment Database
+1. Uncomment what you need in indexToKE.py and execute.

-# Creating / Updating Index Records for Atlas portal
+# Creating / Updating index records for Atlas portal
 ## Option 1:
 1. Execute 'python datalakeToAtlasIndex.py'
 2. Follow prompts